SINTEFMedtek/GSI-RADS/README.md

 ## 2. Softwares and usage
 An executable is provided for the three main Operating Systems: Windows 10 (64-bit), macOS (>= high sierra), and Ubuntu Linux 18.04.
 The software can be downloaded from [here](https://github.com/SINTEFMedtek/GSI-RADS/releases) (see under **Assets**).
 It might take a few seconds to start.
 On macOS it can take up to a minute.
-This is because the software has to be unpackaged at runtime.
+This is because the software has to be unpackaged at runtime, and typically operating systems have to run anti-virus checks on the unpackaged content, before being executed.
 We will look into how to improve this in future work.

 ### 2.1 Download and installation
 Download the executable to your Operating System.